Goto main content

 Watch a short clip about this project

-The Soil research team consists of (from left to right): Nelleke Plomp, Arnold Huijgen, Erik Oevermans, Marileen Steyn, Mirella Klomp, Mariëlle van Es, Thijs Tromp, Joyce Rondaij and Ciska Stark.
+The Soil research team consists of (from left to right): Arnold Huijgen, Erik Oevermans, Marileen Steyn, Mirella Klomp, Mariëlle van Es, Thijs Tromp, Joyce Rondaij, Ciska Stark and Eveline de Smalen (not in the picture).

 Project summary